Top-NotchOutdoorSearch

 If you already run that system, there is zero adapter hunting.

-A 9.8 ft cable let me park the station in shade and chase the sun.
+A 9.8 ft cable lets you park the station in shade and still chase the sun.

-Jackery admits the cable is not weatherproof, so I tucked it under cover when clouds rolled in.
+Jackery admits the cable is not weatherproof, so it needs cover when clouds roll in.

 Ease of UseRating